Artemis (software): Artemis Views

 Artemis Views had its origins in K&H's "Prestige" tool.
 In the 1990s, Artemis International purchased software vendor K&H and began marketing their Prestige tool as Artemis Views.

 Artemis ran on a variety of Windows and Web based platforms using Oracle and Microsoft SQL Server databases.

 Artemis Views was an integrated enterprise project management application that provides the capability to accomplish project planning and scheduling, resource allocation and tracking, time reporting, and earned value management.

-Artemis ProjectView was a robust critical path method (CPM) scheduling system capable of handling extremely large projects (over 20,000 individual activities) with the associated resource requirements and logical dependencies.
+Artemis ProjectView was a robust critical path method (CPM) scheduling system capable of handling large projects (over 20,000 individual activities) with the associated resource requirements and logical dependencies.
 Artemis CostView was full earned value management system and was compliant with government and industry EVM standards.
 CostView integrated with ProjectView to provide full cost and schedule integration.
 Artemis TrackView was an integrated time reporting system used to record, approve and report time charged against projects.

 The last version of Artemis Views was Version 8.